Contents

 Which type of telescope is best for kids?

-Refractors, tabletop dobsonian reflectors, and catadioptric telescopes are good for children since they tend to be smaller and lighter.
+Refractors, tabletop Dobsonian reflectors, and catadioptric telescopes are good for children since they tend to be smaller and lighter.

-Large reflectors with equatorial mounts should be avoided as they are heavy, bulky and harder to use.
+Large reflectors with equatorial mounts should be avoided as they are heavy, bulky, and harder to use.

 At what age can a child use a telescope?

-This really depends on the child and only you really know.
-The tabletop telescopes like the Celestron FirstScope and Orion SkyScanner could certainly be used by young children, although they’d need help finding things.
+Tabletop telescopes could certainly be used by young children, although they’d need help finding things.

 If you have bigger telescopes on tripods or computerized models that require power then you have to start thinking about safety issues and also the cost if they get knocked over and broken!

-Are Smart/Hybrid telescopes good for kids?
+Are smart telescopes good for kids?

 Can children use astronomy binoculars?

-Yes, astronomy binoculars are a good option.
 High aperture models can give you everything a telescope can and low magnification models can give you a wide field of view that’s perfect for watching things like meteor showers.

 See our article on the Best Astronomy Binoculars for more information.

-Conclusion -What’s the Best Telescope for Kids
+Verdict – What’s the Best Telescope for Kids?

 In summary: